Marriage License Application & Records

 - If one or both of the parties is a resident of Emmet County, you can apply in Emmet County and then be married anywhere in Michigan.

 A fillable Marriage License Application is available below.
-It may be completed and e-mailed back to firstname.lastname@example.org.
-The Marriage License will be prepared and one or both parties will need to appear at the County Clerk’s Office with the necessary identification and to sign the Marriage License Application.
+It may be completed and e-mailed back to [email protected].
+You will receive a response from us.
+If you do not, please call our office to ensure that we have received your application.
+The Marriage License will then be prepared and both parties will need to appear at the County Clerk’s office with the necessary identification to sign and pay the application fee.

 Emmet County Resident: $20.00

 - A valid drivers license with correct address -OR- a valid state identification card with correct address -OR- a valid passport